| About | Safe Return to Campus

 Worcester State University will open in-person for fall 2020 in accordance with its previously published academic calendar and with as many on-campus learning opportunities available to students as possible.

 Worcester State’s approach to education capitalizes on the faculty-to-student interaction and relationship, and students’ interaction through learning with each other.
-This has been our cornerstone since 1874 and with the advances to current our learning environment, we continue to explore unique, innovative ways to engage students.
+This has been our cornerstone since 1874 and with the advances to our current learning environment, we continue to explore unique, innovative ways to engage students.
 Still, this approach must recognize and plan for: